ATTENTION: WE ARE NOT ACCEPTING NEW CLIENTS AT THIS TIME. WE CAN ADD YOU TO A WAIT LIST IF YOU WOULD STILL LIKE TO BE SEEN HERE.

 Dr. Julie Lindner, EdD, LPC, NCC

 Dr. Lindner earned her Doctor of Education in Counseling Psychology degree from Argosy University Salt Lake City and also holds a Master of Science (M.S.), Mental Health Counseling/Counselor degree from the University of Phoenix.
-She is currently licensed as a Licensed Professional Counselor and is working on obtaining her license as a Clinical Psychologist.
+She is currently licensed as a Licensed Professional Counselor.
 She specializes in children, adolescents and adults and provides individual, group and family therapy.

 Dr. Lindner is a veteran of the US Air Force and has a special interest in working with the military community.
 She has extensive training and experience in the treatment of trauma, attachment issues, autistic spectrum and behavioral disorders.
 In addition, Dr. Lindner has experience in the area of substance abuse and dual–diagnosis, as well as depression, anxiety, and bipolar disorders.